Elehuris Montero Player Props: Rockies vs. Braves

 Elehuris Montero At The Plate

-- Montero has three doubles, a triple, a home run and two walks while hitting .185.
+- Montero is hitting .179 with three doubles, a triple, a home run and three walks.

-- Montero has reached base via a hit in 10 games this season (of 26 played), and had multiple hits in four of those games.
+- In 37.0% of his games this season (10 of 27), Montero has picked up at least one hit, and in four of those games (14.8%) he recorded at least two.

-- Montero has driven in a run in seven games this year (26.9%), including two games with multiple runs batted in.
+- Montero has driven in a run in seven games this season (25.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.